alvaromartinezconde/goals_and_position/README.md

 # Goals and position

-> Print the position fromn where 2 players socored goals
+> Print the position from where 2 players socored goals